Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Preliminary and Problem Formulation

 where $v_x$ and $v_y$ are velocities along X and Y axis directions, respectively.
-Since the motion of holonomic robot is the composition of the motions of two directions, the orientation is usually neglected.
+Since the motion of a holonomic robot is a direct composition of the motions in two directions, the orientation is usually neglected.
+Therefore, different from (\ref{eq:motion-controller-1}), here the motion control is directly formulated as

-The aim of motion control is to design the velocities in (\ref{E001}) and (\ref{E002}) according to different task requirements.
-As in \cite{lawton2003decentralized}, a ``hand'' position of non-holonomic robot is defined as $\textbf{h}=({x_h,y_h})$, which lies a distance $L$ from the center $p$ along robot's axis of orientation.
-By simple transformation, we have

-The kinematics of the hand position is holonomic for $L\ne0$.
-In this way, the control problem is simplified and sufficient for the purpose of this paper, and we obtain

-where $u_x,~u_y$ are the velocity control inputs in two directions.
-For holonomic robots, their motion control is directly formulated as $v_x=u_x,~v_y=u_y$.